BiGCAT-UM/INTOXICOM_Workshop_1/paper/paper.md

 The agenda comprised presentations and interactive sessions to apply FAIR solutions specifically within toxicology research.
 The workshop was divided into two main parts.
 The first part focused on the application of FAIR solutions to toxicology databases and datasets.
-This included discussions on using compact identifiers to reference specific records in databases in narratives such as project deliverables, e.g. in PARC [@citesForInformation:PARC].
+This included discussions on using compact identifiers to reference specific records in databases in narratives such as project deliverables, e.g. in the European Partnership for the Assessment of Risks from Chemicals (PARC, eu-parc.eu) [@citesForInformation:PARC].

 The second part addressed the FAIRification of AOPs in the AOP-Wiki, aiming to improve their findability and accessibility.
-Continueing on the efforts of the CIAO project
+Continueing on the efforts of the Modelling the Pathogenesis of COVID-19 Using the Adverse Output Pathway Framework (CIAO) project
-([ciao-covid.net](ciao-covid.net)), that assessed the FAIRness of AOPs [@citesForInformation:Carusi2023], the workshop aimed to create a FAIR Implementation Profile for AOPs.
+(ciao-covid.net), that assessed the FAIRness of
+AOPs [@citesForInformation:Carusi2023], the workshop aimed to create a FAIR Implementation Profile for AOPs.

 Key deliverables for the workshop include: